The astonishing masterpieces in Cusco Cathedral addresses Catholic topics with Incan imagery.

 Situated in Plaza de Armas, the Cathedral required right around 100 years to build.

 It is a UNESCO World Legacy Site.
 The Church holds a huge assortment of the city’s colonial workmanship.
-It can be visited from Monday to Sunday from 10:00 am to 6:00 pm.
+It is open from Monday to Sunday from 10:00 am to 6:00 pm.